nhathpham/Scalable-Bird-Detection-Forecast/README.md

 ### 2. Model training
 **2.1 Algorithm selection:**
 - *Initial testing*: evaluated several time series forecasting models on a sample of 50 species (700 models).
-Narrowed down options to Prophet and Silverkite for performance and scalability
+Narrowed down to Prophet and Silverkite for performance and scalability
-- *Comparison Silverkite and Prophet*:
+- *Compare Silverkite and Prophet*:
   + Both provide options for customizing seasonality, holidays, trend handling, and hyperparameter tuning.
   + Prophet uses a Bayesian approach to fit models.
 Silverkite uses more traditional models such as a ridge, elastic net, and boosted trees
   + Both can model linear growth.
-Only Silverkite can handle square root and quadratic growth, while only Prophet can model logistic growth.
+Only Silverkite can handle square root and quadratic growth, while only Prophet can model logistic growth
-- *Fine-tune both models* using parameter tuning via grid search, cross-validation, and parallel processing.
+- *Tune parameters for both models* via grid search, cross-validation, and parallel processing
-- *Final choice*: Prophet due to efficiency for broader forecasting.
+- *Final choice*: Prophet due to efficiency and comparable accuracy

 **2.2 Final Prophet model:**
 - Employ logistic growth for a saturating minimum, stabilizing values near limits